-Learning how to cooperate with others is an important skill, but teaching this skill to children with autism spectrum disorder (ASD) can be pretty challenging.
+Learning how to cooperate with others is an important skill, but teaching this skill to children and teenagers with autism spectrum disorder (ASD) can be challenging.
 Luckily, there are many ways you can help your child with ASD develop more cooperative behaviour.

 Why cooperation is important